Medication Safety in the Office Practice

 - Secure Location: Ensure that all medications, syringes, and needles are stored in a locked, secure area and not left unattended in patient care areas.

-- Medication Preparation: Injections should be drawn up in a clean area away from possible contaminates, such as laboratory specimens and sinks.
-Any medication drawn but not administered immediately should be labeled with medication, dose, date prepared, and initial of the person labeling the syringe.
+- Medication Preparation: Injections should be drawn up in a clean area, away from potential contaminants, such as laboratory specimens and sinks.
+Any medication drawn but not administered immediately should be labeled with the medication, dose, date prepared, and initials of the person labeling the syringe.

 - Patient Identification: Require two patient identifiers, such as name and date of birth, prior to administering any medication.